Want to reach people

 The North California Coast from Crescent City to Loleta are some of the most scenic vistas and quaint cities with rich history.
 Where the redwoods meet the sea this area offers an abundance of outdoor recreational activities.

-One can find all kinds of treasure on Oregon Coast beaches: agates, shells, fossils, and rarely, glass fishing floats.
-Gold Beach makes it a little easier to find these rare, glass treasures however, during Treasure Hunting Season.
+One can find all kinds of treasures on Oregon Coast beaches: agates, shells, fossils, and rarely, glass fishing floats.
+Gold Beach makes it a little easier to find these rare, glass treasures during Treasure Hunting Season.
 Read More about finding glass floats

 I started hunting agates years ago one Sunday morning out on the south jetty in Bandon, Oregon.
 We were just getting ready to head out of town, but wanted to take one last walk on the beach.
 It was a beautiful sunny day with a low tide and I met a very nice school teacher that was searching for something along the waters edge.
 She told me all about agates, in fact she gave me one.
 From that moment on I was hooked and have been searching and collecting agates since.